-Rosh Hashannah marks the start of a new year in the Jewish calendar.
+Rosh Hashanah marks the start of a new year in the Jewish calendar.
 It is a time for family gatherings and festive meals.
-It is often symbolized with apples and honey and Jews wish each other a sweet new year.
+It is often symbolized with apples and honey, and Jewish people wish each other a “sweet” new year.
 Spiritually, it is the beginning of the time of introspection.

 Yom Kippur is the Day of Atonement.
 It is a day spent fasting and in prayer.
-The day is divided into three main services: Kol Nidre on the night before, Yom Kippur Service and Neilah.
+The day is divided into three main services: Kol Nidre on the night before, Yom Kippur Service and Neilah on the day of.
 The theme of the prayers recognize one’s imperfections and begin work to change the behavior.